Lewis Jordan 1978 | Photo: Mark Weber

 Gently my fingers walk over your face

-creating warmth.a
+creating warmth.

 The lavender of your eyes